NASA Payloads for (CLPS Science) CS-3 – TBD Lander

 LuSEE-Night

-• Summary: Scheduled to land on the farside of the Moon in 2025 on the CS-3 mission in collaboration with the US department of Energy (DOE) – BNL and LBL.
-LuSEE-Night is a sensitive radio detector to measure the radio sky at frequencies below 50MHz and act as pathfinder spectrometer for the measurement of the red-shifted 21-cm line remnant from the big-bang.
-The farside of the Moon is thought to be the best site for performing sensitive radio observations at low frequencies within the inner solar system.
-LuSEE-Night will test this hypothesis and potentially open a new wavelength window into the Universe.
+• Summary: Scheduled to land on the far side of the Moon in 2025 on the CS-3 mission in collaboration with the US Department of Energy (DOE) – BNL and LBL.
+LuSEE-Night is a sensitive radio detector that will measure the radio sky at frequencies below 50 MHz and act as pathfinder spectrometer for the measurement of the red-shifted 21 cm line remnant from the Big Bang.
+The far side of the Moon is thought to be the best site for performing sensitive radio observations at low frequencies within the inner solar system.
+LuSEE-Night will test this hypothesis and potentially open a new wavelength window into our Universe.
 LuSEE-Night will deploy four monopole antennas in the form of a pair of crossed dipoles.
 Sensitive preamplifiers will send these signals to a sophisticated digital signal processor, where the signals will be analyzed and compressed for transmission to the ground.
 LuSEE-Night will be a self-reliant payload by the first nightfall.
 Once lunar landing and early commissioning are complete, LuSEE-Night will provide its own communications to and from a communications relay in a lunar orbit.
-It LuSEE-Night will also provide its own power system for charging a large internal battery during the lunar daytime.
-During the lunar night, the LuSEE instrument will operate using its internal battery and will maintain acceptable operating temperatures using internal self-heating.
+LuSEE-Night will also provide its own power system for charging a large internal battery during the lunar daytime.
+During the lunar night, LuSEE-Night will operate using its internal battery and maintain acceptable operating temperatures using internal self-heating.
 LuSEE-Night is intended to operate through lunar daytime and lunar nighttime periods for at least one Earth year.
-By operating in the unique radio-quiet region on the farside of the Moon with LuSEE-Night, we will be able to test the hypothesis that the moon was bombarded by asteroids about 4 billion years ago.
-Another hypothesis suggests that there was a major rearrangement of planetary distances relative to the Sun and the first single life on Earth both occurred at about the same time.
+By operating LuSEE-Night on the unique radio-quiet region on the far side of the Moon, we will be able to test the hypothesis that the Moon was bombarded by asteroids about 4 billion years ago, as well as the hypothesis that a major rearrangement of planetary distances relative to the Sun and the first single life on Earth occurred at about the same time.

-• Type of Instrument: Radio Telescope
+• Type of Instrument: Radio telescope

 • Key Measurement: Low frequency radio astronomy (< ~50 MHz) with standalone operations through the lunar night

-• Task Order: CS-3
+• Task Order: CLPS CS-3

 • Lead Development Organization: Brookhaven National Lab and Lawrence Berkely Lab under DOE MIE